earlier

-On Monday, May 25, at 2 p.m.
-ET, our film editor will answer reader questions on the biggest stars and what’s in store for the future of film
+Our film editor answered reader questions on the biggest stars and what’s in store for the future of film

 Open this photo in gallery:

-John Travolta receives an honorary lifetime achievement Palm d'Or award prior to the screening of the film Propeller One-Way Night Coach at Cannes last week.OLIVIER CHASSIGNOLE/AFP/Getty Images
+John Travolta receives an honorary lifetime achievement Palme d'Or award prior to the screening of the film Propeller One-Way Night Coach at Cannes last week.OLIVIER CHASSIGNOLE/AFP/Getty Images

-The 2026 Cannes Film Festival is well under way, and the biggest stars and filmmakers – such as John Travolta, Demi Moore, Emma Mackey and Juliette Binoche – have descended to the south of France to share their country’s best movies coming soon.
+The 2026 Cannes Film Festival has come to a close, as the biggest stars and filmmakers – such as John Travolta, Demi Moore, Emma Mackey and Juliette Binoche – descended to the south of France to share their country’s best movies coming soon.

 ‘Doors are opening’ for Canadian filmmakers carrying the flag at Cannes